 On display throughout the mosque are various artifacts, seemingly Christian in origin, that were uncovered during recent excavations.

-I wondered if the mosque was still perhaps active, but my question was quickly answered when I saw a tourist bring in his dog inside without any objections from his tour guide!
+I wondered if the mosque was still perhaps active.
+But my question was quickly answered when I saw a tourist bring a dog inside without any objections from his tour guide!

-Sadly, there’s a total lack of signage throughout Rabati Castle.
-And many of the more noteworthy structures and pavilions have even been left unmarked on the large map at the entrance.
+Sadly, Rabati Castle lacks any informational signage whatsoever.
+And many of the noteworthy structures and pavilions have been left unmarked on the large map at the entrance.